MahjongPantheon/pantheon/README.md

   - Frey database port: `5432`
   - Frey database user: `frey`
   - Frey database password: `pgpass`
+- http://grafana.pantheon.local for grafana monitoring, which is also run for convenience.
+  - Login: `admin`
+  - Password: `admin` (Grafana will ask to change it on first login)
+  - Set up Prometheus data source with `http://hugin.pantheon.internal:9090` as prometheus host
+  - Import some dashboards from `Hugin/dashboards` to view the results

 **Mimir** and **Frey** use [twirp](https://github.com/twitchtv/twirp) interface to communicate with other services.
 See protocol description files in `Common` folder.